ExtendRealityLtd/VRTK/README.md

-  varying height objects that can be traversed using the controller however, rather than just pointing a straight beam, the beam is curved (over a bezier curve) which allows climbing on top of items that the player cannot visibly see.
+  varying height objects that can be traversed using the controller however, rather than just pointing a straight beam, the beam is curved (over a bezier curve) which allows climbing on top of items that the user cannot visibly see.
    * [View Example Tour on YouTube](https://www.youtube.com/watch?v=oOZV4bxdw5o)

   * **010_CameraRig_TerrainTeleporting:** A scene with a terrain